jrdriscoll17/movie-app/README.md

 2. Change directories to where you installed the repo

-   `cd your_install_path/movie-mvc`
+   `cd your_install_path/movie-app`

 3. Run migrations

-   `rake db:migrate`
+   `rails db:migrate`

-4. Seed database with required info

-   `rake db:seed`

-5. Run shotgun

-   `shotgun`
+4. Start up the rails server

+   `rails s`

-6. Navigate to your local url in your browser: localhost:9393
+5. Navigate to your local url in your browser: localhost:3000

 ## Authors